How will I know when my interview is scheduled?

 How can I pay this fee?

-The Embassy and the consulate accept the visa processing fee in cash, a certified money order or by credit card – VISA, MasterCard, Diners Club, Discover, JCB or American Express.
+The Embassy and the consulate accept the visa processing fee in cash, or by credit card – VISA, MasterCard, Diners Club, Discover, JCB or American Express.
 For those whose application is processed through the NVC, instructions on the on-line fee payment will be sent to them by the NVC.

 Some applications may require additional administrative processing after the interview before the applications can be processed to conclusion.
 The consular officer will inform you if additional administrative processing is necessary.